 T1 C+ (Gd)

-Some agents can be used to attempt to image phaeochromocytomas, and are especially useful in trying to locate an extra-adrenal tumour (when CT of the abdomen is negative) or metastatic deposits.
-Unfortunately, these agents are not very specific for phaeochromocytomas and have limited spatial resolution, usually requiring the tumour to be >1 cm in diameter.
+Some agents can be used to attempt to image pheochromocytomas and are especially useful in trying to locate an extra-adrenal tumor (when CT of the abdomen is negative) or metastatic deposits.
+Unfortunately, these agents are not very specific for pheochromocytomas and have a limited spatial resolution, usually requiring the tumor to be >1 cm in diameter.

-Over 70% of tumours express somatostatin receptors.
+Over 70% of tumors express somatostatin receptors.
 Imaging is obtained 4 hours (+/- 24/48 hours) after an intravenous infusion.
-Unfortunately, the kidney also has somatostatin receptors, as do areas of inflammation, mammary glands, liver, spleen, bowel, gallbladder, thyroid gland and salivary glands.
-As such interpretation can be difficult 5.
+Unfortunately, the kidney also has somatostatin receptors, as do areas of inflammation, mammary glands, liver, spleen, bowel, gallbladder, thyroid gland, and salivary glands.
+As such, interpretation can be difficult 5.

 I-123 MIBG (metaiodobenzylguanidine)

-I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a phaeochromocytoma.
+I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a pheochromocytoma.
 Overall sensitivity is ~80% 6.
-However, as many neuroendocrine tumours demonstrate uptake with MIBG, it is not as specific for phaeochromocytoma outside of the adrenal.
+However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for pheochromocytoma outside of the adrenal.

-18F-Dopa PET is thought to be highly sensitive according to initial results 3.
-Galium-68 DOTATATE PET/CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for phaeochromocytoma 14.
+18F-DOPA PET is thought to be highly sensitive according to initial results 3.
+Gallium-68 DOTATATE PET-CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.

 Treatment and prognosis

-Preoperative medical management is essential in reducing the risk of intraoperative hypertensive crises and typically consists of the non-competitive alpha adrenergic blockade (e.g. phenoxybenzamine).
-Later, but never before 7-10 days of alpha blockade, a beta-blocker may need to be added to control tachycardia or some arrhythmias 5,6.
+Preoperative medical management is essential in reducing the risk of an intraoperative hypertensive crisis and typically consists of non-competitive alpha-adrenergic blockade (e.g. phenoxybenzamine).
+Later, but never before completing 7-10 days of alpha blockade, a beta-blocker may need to be added to control tachycardia or some arrhythmias 5,6.

-Metastases from malignant phaeochromocytomas are typical to the lung, bone and liver 4.
+Metastases from malignant pheochromocytomas typically spread to the lung, bone, and liver 4.

-When located in the adrenal gland, the differential is essentially that of an adrenal tumour, and includes:
+When located in the adrenal gland, the differential is essentially that of an adrenal tumor and includes:

-- adrenal adenoma: also washes out, but <120 HU on an arterial or portal venous contrast phase
+lipid poor adrenal adenoma: also washes out, but often <120 HU on an arterial or portal venous contrast phase

-In large tumours, especially if malignant, differentiating them from renal cell carcinomas can be difficult, especially on CT images.
+Differentiating large tumors, from renal cell carcinomas can be difficult, especially malignant ones and especially on CT.

-clinical suspicion is almost aways present before imaging: secondary hypertension and positive urinary catecholamines
+clinical suspicion is almost always present before imaging: secondary hypertension and positive urinary catecholamines

 usually large and heterogeneous adrenal masses, with cystic and necrotic components